hmchen47/DataScience/DSFund-BerkeleyX/1-CompThinkWPython/08-Histograms.md

 + Histogram
     + Chart that displays the distribution of a numerical variable
     + Use bins; there is one bar corresponding to each bin
-    + Use the area principle: the __area__ of each bar is the precent of individuals in the corresponding bin
+    + Use the area principle: the __area__ of each bar is the percent of individuals in the corresponding bin
 + Demo
     ```python
     top.bin('Age', bins = my_bins)      # uneven bins